Finiteness of the percolation threshold for inhomogeneous long-range models in one dimension: Introduction and overview of the results

+and hence \(\delta_\text{eff}=2\), thus this case is not covered by our results. \item The monotonicity conditions on $\rho$ and $g$ can be relaxed by straightforward domination arguments: for the existence of a supercritical phase, it suffices that $\rho\geq \rho_0, g\leq g_0$ with $\rho_0$ and $g_0$ satisfy the assumptions of Theorem~\ref{thm:main_thm}, and analogous but reverse bounds are sufficient for the absence of a supercritical phase. \item { Instead of working with a unit intensity Poisson process and varying \(\beta\), one could also vary the Poisson intensity \(\lambda>0\) and work with a fixed \(\beta\).
+The same proofs apply mutatis mutandis and we obtain \(\lambda_c<\infty\) if \(\delta_{\textup{eff}}<2\) and \(\lambda_c=\infty\) if \(\delta_{\textup{eff}}>2\).
+The same applies also to the refined results below in Propositions~\ref{thmInfinite} and~\ref{thmFiniteComponents}, in which the roles of \(\beta\) and \(\lambda\) can be exchanged in a similar manner. } \end{enumerate} \end{remark}

 Let us give an intuitive explanation of the occurrence of \(\delta_{\textup{eff}}\).
 As \(n\) grows large, the minimum of \(n\) independent uniform random variables is roughly \(\nicefrac{1}{n}\) and consequently the double integral appearing in \eqref{eqDeltaEff} is essentially the probability of two randomly picked vertices from vertex sets of size $n$ at distance roughly \(n\) being connected by an edge.
 Ignoring additional correlations between edges arising from the introduction of vertex marks, the number of edges between the two vertex sets of size $n$ is roughly given by a binomial with \(n^2\) trials and connection probability \(n^{-\delta_\textup{eff}}\).
 If \(\delta_\textup{eff}<2\) the probability of having an edge between the two sets increases with $n$ whereas for \(\delta_\textup{eff}>2\) this probability decreases.
 The effective decay exponent \(\delta_{\textup{eff}}\) hence measures the occurrence of long edges in a way comparable to classical long-range percolation models, seen from a coarse-grained perspective.
+The truncation of the integral bounds in~\eqref{eqDeltaEff} is crucial to control the correlations arising from the vertex marks which is a necessity to identify the phase transition for the existence of a supercritical phase correctly.
+Indeed, at first glance, one might only want to calculate the decay exponent of the marginal distributions of single edges which is the rate at which the annealed probability of two typical vertices at distance \(n\) being connected decays.
+That exponent is